indrarajshukla/stage/README.md

 Stage UI will be available on [http://localhost:5173](http://localhost:5173)

-## Running UI app with local backend
+## Running UI app with backend via docker

 ### DEV Infrastructure with Docker-Compose